The Bankrate promise

 If you’re planning to build a primary residence in a rural area, the U.S. Department of Agriculture (USDA) has two loan options to consider:

-- Section 523 loans are designed for borrowers who plan to build their own home.
+- Section 523 loans, designed for borrowers who plan to build their own home.

-- Section 524 loans allow you to hire a contractor to build a home for you.
+- Section 524 loans, which allow you to hire a contractor to build a home for you.

 If you’re a business owner planning to use the land for your business, you may qualify for a 504 loan through the U.S. Small Business Administration (SBA).
 With a 504 loan, you, the SBA and a lender help contribute to the costs of the land purchase: